milhaves/milhaves.github.io/content/projects.md

   - block: collection
     content:
       title: Highlighted Projects
       text: I've had the opportunity to work on and lead many unique projects.
 Here are some of the highlights.
+(This section continues to be updated, feel free to check back frequently)
       filters:
         folders:
           - project